 Those outcomes must of course be weighed against the consequences of no military action.
 Alternatives to military action include intensified diplomatic and economic sanctions both of which have not proven effective in the past.
 Obstacles to effective economic sanctions arise principally from reluctance on the part of China and Russia to participate noting that both have substantial business activities in Iran.
-Other alternatives to military action include support of Iranian dissidents with the hope of major policy changes and possibly regime change.9 None of these alternatives have previously gained significant traction despite substantial effort.
+Other alternatives to military action include support of Iranian dissidents with the hope of major policy changes and possibly regime change.
+These alternatives closely mirror current American and Israeli policy but have not previously gained significant traction despite substantial effort.